rayzhuca/newton-notes/README.md

 OPENAI_API_KEY=...
 ```

-Then, run the development server:
+Then, install the npm packages via ``npm i`` and run the development server:

 ```bash
 npm run dev